Gemstones-related

 How can I help?

 We love you too!
 Please visit our gemstone buying page to learn how to buy loose gems or to find the ethical designers and jewelers who work with Moyo Gems!
 To donate, please visit our donate page to learn how to support the communities and deepen our programs.
-The international nonprofit Pact is a US-based 501c3 nonprofit organization with registered offices in the US, UK, and around the world.
+The international nonprofit Pact is a US-based 501c3 nonprofit organization with registered offices in the US and around the world.

 I'm obsessed with you!
 How do I learn more?